mikekuk/credsparser/README.md

 #Parse creds into PostgreSQL

+THis code takes the data from a pastebin of 1.4b passwords, and parses them into a PostgreSQL databse for further analyisis.

 PostgreSQL must be install before the psycopg2 libary for it to work.

 To use, move the 'data' directory from magnet link below to the same directory as the script.